 Bail in the Empire State

-I traveled to New York City earlier this week where I attended a meeting of the American Bail Coalition and prominent members oAbc Nyc2 Web(1)f the local bail bond community.
+I traveled to New York City earlier this week where I attended a meeting of the American Bail Coalition and prominent members oABC NYC2 web(1)f the local bail bond community.
 The purpose of the meeting was to discuss New York’s current bail system and efforts by some politicos to provide taxpayer funded bail to criminal offenders to the exclusion of bail bonds and to develop solutions to address their concerns.

 New York City has a large criminal justice system with more than 10,000 people in jail on any given day.
 Most criminal offenders are released on their own recognizance while a much smaller percentage is released on a secured bail bond.